base-org/web/apps/base-docs/docs/tools/block-explorers.md

 - View detailed transaction information
 - View L1-to-L2 and L2-to-L1 transactions.

-Testnet explorers for [Base Sepolia](https://sepolia.basescan.org/) and [Base Goerli](https://goerli.basescan.org/) are also available.
+A testnet explorer for [Base Sepolia](https://sepolia.basescan.org/) is also available.

 ---

 ## DexGuru

 [DexGuru](https://base.dex.guru) provides a familiar UI with data on transactions, blocks, account balances and more.
 Developers can use it to verify smart contracts and debug transactions with interactive traces and logs visualization.

-A testnet explorer for [Base Goerli](https://base-goerli.dex.guru/) is also available.

 ---